 There’s no harm in indicating a realistic timeframe to your buyer, or to the seller of the home you intend to buy.
 Proactively communicating with them yourself to a get a clearer idea of their movements should help to push things along.

-Are you looking to sell your Tooting property?
-If you have a property for sale in Tooting, contact us today for a free valuation.
+Are you looking to sell your property in the Tooting area?
+Contact us today for a free valuation.